 There are not currently any equivalent schemes in Wales, Scotland and Northern Ireland, but each has a range of alternative home ownership schemes that may be suitable.

-The first step is to complete the right to buy application form
+The first step is to fill in the Right to Buy application form and send it to your landlord

-You’ll then send the completed form to your landlord, who has four weeks to make a decision.
+Your landlord has four weeks to make a decision on whether they will agree to sell.
 This is extended to eight weeks if they’ve been your landlord for less than three years

 If the landlord agrees, they have eight weeks to send you an offer on a freehold property (most houses are freehold) or 12 weeks to send you an offer on a leasehold property (usually, but not always flats).
 If they refuse to sell to you, they must provide a reason